HaiderMalikk/Mood-Atlas/README.md

 *"Chart your feelings, discover your destination"*

 ---
-### There is a Version of this With Way More Stuff Thast unfortunatly not in production, <a href="https://github.com/HaiderMalikk/mood-atlas" style="color: blue;">Check That Out Here</a>.
+### There is a Version of this With Way More Stuff That's unfortunatly not in production, <a href="https://github.com/HaiderMalikk/mood-atlas" style="color: blue;">Check That Out Here</a>.

 ---